AlexandraKoudouni/Registry-Simulation/README.md

 # Registry-Simulation
-Its a simulation of a registry in java
+Its a simple simulation of a university registry in java

+//the code was developed for academic purposes